New or relocating pharmacy

 Change of postal detailsIf PBS statements are required to be sent to a postal address and not the pharmacy address, email email@example.com.
 The request must be submitted by the owner(s) of the pharmacy and include the pharmacy name, address and approval number, and the details of the new postal address and contact details.
 (Note that PBS statements cannot be emailed.)

-Authority for authorised person(s) to sign formsTo authorise a pharmacist to sign PBS claim forms on behalf of the approved pharmacist, the Authority to authorise pharmacist(s) to sign claim forms on behalf of approved pharmacist(s) form (PDF 136 KB) must be submitted.
+Authority to permit person(s) to enquire and/or sign claim formsTo provide authority to permit person(s) to enquire and/or sign PBS claim forms, the Authority to permit person(s) to enquire and/or sign claim forms on behalf of approved pharmacist(s) form (PDF 151 KB) must be submitted.

 Temporary pharmacy closure – deactivationAn approved pharmacist that needs to close their pharmacy temporarily must first request deactivation, in writing, before ceasing supply of pharmaceutical benefits.
 Further information is available in the Department of Health's Deactivation guidelines.